Brachycephalic airway syndrome

 In these patients early correction of the closed nostrils and long soft palate will dramatically reduce the resulting secondary changes that occur over time.

 The first two components, nasal stenosis and elongated soft palate, increase the negative pressure during breathing that results in chronic inflammation and swelling within the upper respiratory tract and leads to eversion of the laryngeal saccules and collapse of the larynx.

 Some classic symptoms to look out for are difficulties in breathing, and snoring, that are made worse with exercise and high ambient temperatures.
 These patients often arrive at veterinary hospitals in severe respiratory distress, suffering heat stroke, and they often collapse.

 What preventative measures can be taken?

 Surgery – to widen the nostril openings and therefore increase airflow, and shorten the long soft palate – should ideally be performed between six and 12 months of age before any secondary changes have occurred.

 Our protocol at Sydney Animal Hospitals is to widen the nostrils and/or shorten the soft palate of these patients at the time of desexing or before two years of age.
-These procedures will often make a significant difference to these pets' ability to breath in the long term and prevent any secondary components from developing.
+These procedures will often make a significant difference to these pets’ ability to breathe in the long term and prevent any secondary components from developing.

 We often recommend nostril widening at the time of desexing as this single procedure has been shown to make a significant improvement in air flow, and is easily done at the same time as the desexing while your pet is already having a procedure performed under anaesthetic.